jhsu802701/tutorial-docker-stretch/08-rails_tutorial_sampleapp.md

 * Press Ctrl-c to stop the Rails server.
 Then enter the command "exit" to close Window 0 and leave tmux.
 * Enter the command "exit" to leave the Docker container.

+## Conclusions
+* Congratulations!
+You now understand how to use Docker under the Ruby on Racetracks way.
+* For every Rails project that I'm on, I provide a custom Docker image that includes the correct versions of Ruby, the Rails gem, and certain other gems.
+This makes the setup process much faster and shorter.
+* In my tutorials involving specific projects, you will use the offset values for the port numbers.
+Thus, the port numbers of a Rails project will be different from the ones used in this chapter.
+Using a different offset value for different Docker containers allows you to run multiple Docker containers simultaneously.
+If a Docker container you are running uses any ports, trying to start a second Docker container will lead to error messages due to the conflict.